 What to Look for in a Beef Liver Supplement

 If you are looking for a desiccated beef liver supplement to enhance your family’s traditional diet, look for these 9 characteristics.

 - No Hormones

-- No Pesticides (cows graze on unsprayed pasture)
+- Tested free of chemical and heavy metal residues (cows graze on unsprayed pasture)